Mornington Crescent (game): Further popularity

 Finchley Central and Mornington Crescent have been played as a play-by-mail pastime, and in the 1980s were played by post in a number of play-by-mail magazines.
 One format involved a series of elimination rounds, with everyone except the winner of the current round going forward onto the next.

-A "type-in" computer version of the game for the BBC Micro was included in the April 1985 edition of The Micro User.
-Mornington Crescent can now be played online, in the spirit of the radio series.
-Games are played by fans on Usenet, in diverse web forums, and on the London Underground itself.
-A Facebook application has also been produced.
+A computer version of the game for the BBC Micro was included in the April 1985 edition of The Micro User magazine.
+Due to space restrictions, the rules for the game were not published but were promised for the next month's edition, along with an explanation by a member of the Society for the Support of Mornington Crescent, Dr. Richard Taylor-Fischel.
+Unfortunately, in that edition on the Letters page, p.
+121, he took umbrage at the modifications to the game that had been necessary to produce a computer program and consequently withdrew his collaboration, using the name Dr. R. T. Fischel PhD and bar.

+Online versions of the game have been played on Usenet, web forums, and the London Underground itself.
+A Mornington Crescent Facebook application has also been produced.

-When Mornington Crescent Underground station was reopened in 1998 after six years of closure for lift repairs, London Transport invited the Clue team to perform an opening ceremony.
-A memorial plaque to the late Willie Rushton, one of the show's longest-serving panelists, was installed at the station in 2002.
+When Mornington Crescent station itself was reopened in 1998 after six years of closure for lift repairs, London Transport invited the ISIHAC team to perform an opening ceremony.
+A memorial blue plaque to Willie Rushton, one of the show's longest-serving panelists, was installed at the station in 2002.

 Spin-offs and publications

-At Christmas 1984, Radio 4 broadcast a special programme, Everyman's Guide to Mornington Crescent, a "two-part documentary" on the history of the game and its rules, presented by Raymond Baxter.
-At the end of part one (concentrating on the history), it was announced that part two (about the rules) had been postponed due to "scheduling difficulties".
+At Christmas 1984, Radio 4 broadcast Everyman's Guide to Mornington Crescent, a "two-part documentary" on the history of the game and its rules, presented by Raymond Baxter.
+At the end of part one, it was announced that part two had been postponed due to "scheduling difficulties".

 Another documentary was broadcast on Christmas Eve 2005.
 It was named In Search of Mornington Crescent, and narrated by Andrew Marr.
 This has since also been released on a BBC Audiobook CD.

 Two books of rules and history have been published, The Little Book of Mornington Crescent (2001; ISBN 0-7528-1864-3), by Graeme Garden, Tim Brooke-Taylor, Barry Cryer and Humphrey Lyttelton, and Stovold's Mornington Crescent Almanac (2001; ISBN 0-7528-4815-1), by Graeme Garden.

-Cultural references

-The code for the first ever Mornington Crescent computer game, on a BBC Micro, was presented on p154 of the April 1985 edition of The Micro User, an early computer magazine.
-Due to space restrictions, the rules for the game were not published but were promised for the next month's edition, along with an explanation by a member of the Society for the Support of Mornington Crescent, Dr. Richard Taylor-Fischel.
-Unfortunately, in that edition on the Letters page, p121, he took umbrage at the modifications to the game that had been necessary to produce a computer program and consequently withdrew his collaboration, using the name Dr. R. T. Fischel PhD and bar.